Nuclear reactor: Current technologies

 These dissolve the fuels in fluoride or chloride salts, or use such salts for coolant.
 MSRs potentially have many safety features, including the absence of high pressures or highly flammable components in the core.
 They were initially designed for aircraft propulsion due to their high efficiency and high power density.
-One prototype, the Molten-Salt Reactor Experiment, was built to confirm the feasibility of the Liquid fluoride thorium reactor, a thermal spectrum reactor which would breed fissile uranium-233 fuel from thorium.
+One prototype, the Molten-Salt Reactor Experiment (MSRE), was built to confirm the feasibility of the Liquid fluoride thorium reactor, a thermal spectrum reactor which would breed fissile uranium-233 fuel from thorium.
+Although the MSRE was shut down in 1969, its research contributed to the design being taken up again in the TSMR-LF1 project, which achieved criticality in 2023.